Did God Create Satan ?

 God DOES use evil, and He does use evil people to test, and even to punish His people when necessary.
 Just like God used Pharaoh in ancient Egypt.
 And just like He used the Babylonian kings, to test and punish Israel.

 But God didn’t create the “evil” in those people.
-They made their own choices.
-God did indeed, “use” those evil people to accomplish His own will.
+They made their own choices, even though God did indeed, “use” those evil people to accomplish His own will.
 Remember how God used the evil choices of several people, in the story of Joseph?
 Go ahead and re-read the story of Joseph, the youngest son of Jacob, whose name God changed to Israel.

 I better bring this to a close.
 In conclusion then, I can NOT tell you for a fact, that God created Satan for the purpose of testing His people.
 Even though we have the examples of God USING evil, to accomplish His purposes, the bible never tells us that God CREATED the evil that He “uses”.